wootfish/cryptopals/README.md

 for fname in *.py; do echo "========== running $fname =========="; python3 $fname; done
 ```

-This will allow you to loop through all the challenges in order.
-Individual
+This will loop through all the challenges in order.
+Individual challenges can
-challenges can be skipped at will with Ctrl-C, which is useful for the few
+be skipped at will with Ctrl-C, which is useful for the few scripts that run
-scripts that run forever (52, 55) as well as for those that just take a very
+forever (52, 55) as well as for those that just take a very long time to run
-long time to run (e.g. 31, 32, 56).
+(e.g. 31, 32, 56).

 # Reading